The Board of Directors has the six standing committees described below:

 The Finance and Risk Management Committee is primarily responsible for the oversight of risk at the Company.
 This oversight function includes reviews of Duke Energy’s financial and fiscal affairs and makes recommendations to the Board of Directors regarding dividends, financing and fiscal policies, and significant transactions.
 It reviews the financial exposure of Duke Energy, as well as mitigating strategies, reviews Duke Energy’s risk exposure as related to overall company portfolio and impact on earnings, and reviews the financial impacts of major projects as well as capital expenditures.

-This committee met 6 times in 2012.
-Currently, the Finance and Risk Management Committee is comprised of James H. Hance, Jr. (Chair), William Barnet, III, Michael G. Browning, John H. Forsgren, Ann M. Gray and James B. Hyler, Jr.
+This committee met 5 times in 2013.
+Currently, the Finance and Risk Management Committee is comprised of James H. Hance, Jr. (Chair), William Barnet, III, Michael G. Browning, John H. Forsgren, Ann M. Gray, James B. Hyler, Jr., William E. Kennard and E. James Reinsch.

 - Nuclear Oversight Committee Overview